-- 4. Adjust the outer blade guide arm in or out until the outer blade guide is approximately 24" (61 cm )from the inner blade guide. - 5.
-Install a new blade and apply the appropriate tension (See Section 3.4). - 6.
-Close the blade housing covers and make sure all persons are clear of the saw head.

-١ •••• Į Manually spin one of the blade wheels until the blade positions itself on the blade wheels.
+- 4. Adjust the outer blade guide arm in or out until the outer blade guide is approximately 24" (61 cm) from the inner blade guide. - 5.
+Install a new blade and apply the appropriate tension (See Section 2.6). - 6.
+Close the blade housing covers and make sure all persons are clear of the saw head. - 7.
+Turn the key switch to #2 position. - 8.
+Manually spin one of the blade wheels until the blade positions itself on the blade wheels.